alexcarpenter/alexcarpenter-11ty/src/posts/2019-11-14-learning-state-machines.md

 > is a mathematical model of computation.
 It is an abstract machine that can be in exactly one of a finite number of states at any given time.

 So it the most common example, a form can move from an idle state to a loading state and a loading state to either a successful or error state.
 You shouldn't get into an successful state without transitioning through the loading state.
-And more importantly, you shouldn't be able to hit the submit button when not in the idle state.
+And more importantly, you shouldn't be able to hit the submit button when not in the idle state or error state.

 ## Concepts